- What do I need to apply?

 - What if I’m an out-of-state candidate?

 New York and Nebraska are the only two states that offer 1,000-hour programs.
 The national average is 500 hours of education which means that OSTM graduates start their massage career with a substantial educational advantage,-and have little difficulty securing out-of-state employment.
-Graduates of the Onondaga School of Therapeutic Massage are eligible to sit for the NCBTMB Board Certification, recognized by many other states.
+Graduates of the Onondaga School of Therapeutic Massage can be eligible to sit for the MBLEx Exam and NCBTMB Board Certification, recognized by many other states.
 Because laws governing the practice of massage outside of New York State vary, graduates should contact the local jurisdiction in which they intend to practice for specific requirements.

 - Does OSTM provide accommodations in the classroom and on exams?